All the different things that we do

 The Helston and Lizard Foodbank

-One of our largest projects and covering a area of approximately 125 square miles the Helston and The Lizard foodbank is part of the Trussel Trust network of foodbanks operated by Mustard Seed to serve our local community.
+One of our largest projects and covering a area of over 125 square miles the Helston and The Lizard foodbank is part of the Trussel Trust network of foodbanks operated by Mustard Seed to serve our local community.

 Mustard Seed exists to enhance physical and spiritual well-being and achieves this by demonstrating the love of God through positive community action.